Back to Resources

 Dubai is a car-centric city.
 Public transportation exists (the Metro is excellent along its routes) but the city is spread out and many areas are not walkable.

 If you plan to use ride-hailing apps (Uber and Careem are both widely available), budget AED 1,500 to AED 3,000 per month depending on how often you travel and the distances involved.
 A typical ride from Dubai Marina to Downtown costs AED 25 to AED 40.
+This is the most convenient option for newcomers, since you avoid the upfront costs and paperwork of leasing a vehicle.

 Most entrepreneurs in Dubai lean toward ride-hailing apps for the first few months, then decide whether to lease a car based on their routine.
 Budget AED 1,500 to AED 2,500 per month for transportation as a starting point.